 Core competencies: critical thinking and problem solving

-This collection was bundled to help you motivate students to think critically about challenges in their environment and find solutions to problems.
-There are several interactive resources to choose from, including posters, mind maps, and experiments.
+This collection was bundled to help motivate students to think critically about challenges in their environment and find solutions to problems.
+This collection of critical thinking and problem-solving resources includes posters, mind maps, and experiments.

 The Scientific Method

 When teaching students, the process of experimental design, use the four-question strategy.
 This is a clever activity to help students explore the possible variations of a general topic before trying to follow the Scientific method using the Question, Hypothesis, Materials, Procedures, Results and Analyses steps.
 Devoseducation

 Ponder, Prepare, Present : Set 1 Author: Wendy Botha Number of slides: 7 Type: Workcards (16) Topics covered: • Discussing emotions • Looking at others’ points of view • Considering the feelings of others • Being aware of different difficult situations • Learning coping skills for difficult situations • Realising that there is more than one way to handle a problem

 Work on understanding causal relationships using this fun deck.
 The deck includes 12 cards depicting 6 different cause and effect scenarios.
 Students are required to predict and explain the effect.
 The effect is demonstrated in the form of a GIF on the next card.
 It is important for students to know and understand what cause and effect situations are.
 They should be able to identify an event that is responsible for the cause that resulted in an effect.
 Identifying these three things can help create analytical thinkers and minds that can work through complex problems.

 Mass Practical Investigation Stations for STEM Term 4